Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_tri_diag_sym.md

 #### Code implementation
 <div style="text-align: justify">
-<p>If the matrix qualifies as both upper and lower, then it must be diagonal.
+<p>If the matrix qualifies as both lower and upper, then it must be diagonal.
 Therefore we use the previous two methods like so:</p>
 </div>